-- the technological capacity and resources of the particular school/classroom; - students' previous experience with computerized and written assessments; - whether the instructional methodology of the particular school/classroom is consistent with the use of computerized assessments or written assessments; and - the logistics of administering the state assessment in different formats at a particular school or schools.
+- whether the instructional methodology of the particular school/classroom is consistent with the use of computerized assessments or written assessments; and - the logistics of administering the state assessment in different formats at a particular school or schools.

 Prior to making this determination, the superintendent or designee shall consult with the school principal(s) affected by this determination as well as parents/guardians of students enrolled in the district.